 The key to an engaged team is involvement and ownership.
 When you involve your team in product discovery, you extend the product ownership to them.
 This helps them better appreciate the effort that they do for the product and your organization as a whole.

-Have any other ideas to keep your team engaged during backlog grooming sessions?
+Have any other ideas to keep your team engaged during backlog refinement sessions?
 Share it with everyone through the comments below.

 Learn to Work Smarter, Not Harder!